colemanimhoff/fundamentals/react-redux/README.md

 ## Redux

 - State management library
-- Make creating complex appliations easier
+- Make creating complex applications easier
 - Not required to create a React app!
-- Not explicity designed to work with React
+- Not explicitly designed to work with React

 ## The Redux Cycle

-Action Creator (Person dropping off the form) -> Action (the form) -> dispatch (form reciever) -> Reducers (departments) -> State (central repository)
+Action Creator (Person dropping off the form) -> Action (the form) -> dispatch (form receiver) -> Reducers (departments) -> State (central repository)

 An analogy!